 The Medieval architecture of the Empordà

-The Baix Empordà region is a territory that, during the 8th century, was already part of the "brand" of the Carolingian empire in front of the Muslims, the so-called Old Catalonia.
+The Baix Empordà region is a territory that, during the 8th century, was already part of the "brand" of the Carolingian empire against the Muslims, the so-called Old Catalonia.

 Therefore, it is logical that medieval architecture has a very important weight in the towns of the region, especially in the interior.
-The route covers part of the most representative medieval cores of the Baix Empordà.
+The route runs through part of the most representative medieval towns of the Baix Empordà.

-- Departure point and arrival point: We leave from the rest area in front of the Forallac Town Hall, located in the street of the Union of the Vulpellac nucleus.
-The point of departure and arrival is very close to (C-66), at the entrance of La Bisbal d'Empordà.
+- Point of departure and point of arrival: We leave from the rest area in front of the Forallac Town Hall, located on Calle de la Unión in the center of Vulpellac.
+The point of departure and arrival is very close to the (C-66), at the entrance to La Bisbal d'Empordà.

 - Mileage: 25.9km

-- Time: 1h 45min march and 4h 15min in total approximately
+- Time: 1h 45min of walking and 4h 15min in total approximately

 - Difficulty: medium

-- Signaling: There are no problems to be able to follow this itinerary, all the sections that are followed are marked.
+- Signage: There are no problems following this itinerary, all the sections that are followed are signposted.

 It is a municipality of the Baix Empordà, centered by the old Vulpellac castle of Romanesque style, recently restored.
 Attached to the castle is the parish church of San Julia and Santa Basilisa, a Gothic building that had been fortified and was renovated at the beginning of the 16th century.
 It is advisable to go around the town.
 Once located together City Hall, we began the route by the street of the Union, happening through the long Square and following by the street of Santa Basilisa.